realA10001986/Lou-s-Cafe-Jukebox/README.md

 ## Home Assistant / MQTT

-The Jukebox supports MQTT protocol versions 3.1.1 and 5.0 for the following features:
+The Jukebox supports MQTT protocol versions 3.1.1 and 5.0.
+Through MQTT,
-- The Jukebox can remote control music players,
+- the Jukebox can remote control music players,
-- The Jukebox can be remote controlled.
+- the Jukebox can be remote controlled.

 ### Remote Mode: Remote control third party MQTT-enabled music player